What is a tracker fund?

 Whether passively managed funds perform better than active funds is an ongoing debate, and comes down to the individual funds, but the difference in fees is significant.

-Tracker funds can cost as little as 0.1%, whilst actively managed funds cost around 0.85% and often more.
+Tracker funds can cost as little as 0.1%, while most actively managed funds cost between 0.5% and 1.5%, according to Morningstar.

 That difference might not seem huge, but over time those costs will add up.
 Also remember that you’ll have to pay fees come rain or shine and an expensive fund will make a bad year even more painful.